Simpang Renggam (federal constituency)

 Simpang Renggam is a federal constituency in Kluang District, Johor, Malaysia, that has been represented in the Dewan Rakyat since 2004.

 The federal constituency was created in the 2003 redistribution and is mandated to return a single member to the Dewan Rakyat under the first past the post voting system.

 Demographics

 As of 2020, Simpang Renggam has a population of 76,286 people.

 History

 Polling districts

-According to the federal gazette issued on 31 October 2022, the Simpang Renggam constituency is divided into 26 polling districts.
+According to the federal gazette issued on 2 July 2026, the Simpang Renggam constituency has a total of 26 polling districts.